docker-hy/docker-hy.github.io/pages/part1/section-4.md

 # Copy the hello.sh file from this location to /usr/src/app/ creating /usr/src/app/hello.sh
 COPY hello.sh .

+# Alternatively, if we skipped chmod earlier, we can add execution permissions during the build.
+# RUN chmod +x hello.sh

 # When running docker run the command will be ./hello.sh
 CMD ./hello.sh
 ```

+> If you're now getting "/bin/sh: ./hello.sh: Permission denied" it's because the `chmod +x hello.sh` was skipped earlier.
+You can simply uncomment the RUN instruction between COPY and CMD instructions

 Great!
 Now we can run `docker build` with instructions where to build (`.`) and give it a name (`-t <name>`):